Contracting state to the London Agreement on the application of Art. 65 EPC?

 Period for filing the translation

-(i) Within 3 months of the date on which the mention of the grant, maintenance in amended form or limitation of the European patent is published in the European Patent Bulletin.
+3 months after the date on which the mention of the grant, maintenance in amended form or limitation of the European patent is published in the European Patent Bulletin (see also section 9)

 (a) Special fee payable?